 - If waters start to rise inside your house before you have evacuated, retreat to the second floor, the attic, and if necessary, the roof.

 Avoid coming in contact with floodwaters.

 - Floodwaters may carry raw sewage, chemical waste and other disease-spreading substances.
-If you touch floodwaters, wash your hands with soap
+If you touch floodwaters, wash your hands with soap and disinfected water.

 - Electric current passes easily through water.
 Stay away from downed power lines and electrical wires.

 - Do NOT try to swim to safety!

 - Do not drive, walk or swim through floodwaters.

 - Look out for animals, especially snakes, which may be seeking higher ground to avoid floodwaters.